ampl/mp/doc/rst/components.rst

 * :ref:`value-presolver` transforms solutions and suffixes between the original NL model and the flat model.

-* :ref:`conversion-graph` discusses exporting of the flattening / conversion graph.
+* :ref:`conversion-graph` discusses exporting of the flattening / reformulation graph.

 .. _flat-model-api: